Sunken Meadow State Park

 Sunken Meadow State Park, also known as Governor Alfred E. Smith State Park, is a 1287 acre state park located in the Town of Smithtown in Suffolk County, New York on the north shore of Long Island.
-The park, accessible via the Sunken Meadow State Parkway, contains the 27-hole Sunken Meadow State Park Golf Course.
+The park, accessible via the Sunken Meadow State Parkway, contains the 27-hole Sunken Meadow State Park Golf Course and the Sunken Meadow Nature Center.